Parth-Tayal/Codestral/README.md

 In the above demo, I demonstrated the following capabilities:

 * Code Generation: Providing a solution for a given question.
-* Test Case Generation: Automatically creating test cases for the generated code.
+* Test Case Generation: Automatically creating test cases for any code.
 * Code Review: Offering insights and improvements for the generated code.

 The questions span across different domains, demonstrating the system's versatility, speed, and efficiency in producing accurate results.